21st February 2020

 In addition to this, Cafédirect also invests up to 50% of its profits (being a social enterprise) into Producers Direct, which is a grower-led charity.
 This charity has been running for over 10 years and within that time has set up 7 Centers of Excellence training hubs in Latin America and Africa and has supported a million growers and communities!

 Last year, Cafédirect invested just under £1 million in delivering impact and since 1994, we have invested £14.5 million in just Fairtrade Premiums.
 This investment is spent by cooperatives on equipment or programmes that benefit the whole community.
 For example, last year, Huadquina Cooperative in Peru, was able to purchase a new coffee washing station, which helps improve the quality of the coffee and therefore can be sold at a higher price.

 This holistic, grower-led approach is made possible through our direct trading relationships with cooperatives, who know we’re there to help, especially when times are tough.

 Later this year, we’ll be publishing our Sustainability Strategy to share ways that our supporters can get involved in our campaigns to empower and support growers.

-During Fairtrade Fortnight (24th Feb-8th March 2020), keep an eye on our social channels for Fairtrade giveaways, the chance to ask Hugo, a coffee farmer from Norandino Cooperative a question and introduce a coffee lover to Cafédirect through our coffee subscription site.
+During Fairtrade Fortnight (24th Feb-8th March 2020), keep an eye on our social channels for Fairtrade giveaways, the chance to ask Hugo, a coffee farmer from Norandino Cooperative a question and introduce a coffee lover to Cafédirect through our monthly coffee subscription site.